Castleknock

-Castleknock is an affluent neighbourhood centred around a village in Dublin, Ireland, located 8 km west of Dublin city centre.
+Castleknock is a suburb of Dublin, Ireland, located 8 km west of Dublin city centre.
 It is in the modern county of Fingal.
 (Note: The name is sometimes mistranslated as "Castle on the hill".
 Originally the village was named simply "Cnucha" after a woman of that name, likely a member of the Firbolg, was buried in a mound near the ruin of Castleknock Castle on the grounds of Castleknock College.)

 The name "Castleknock" also refers to older units of land division: a townland, a civil parish and a barony.